ibexa/documentation-developer/docs/guide/http_cache.md

 ### Smart cache clearing mechanism

 Smart HTTP cache clearing is an event-based mechanism.
 Whenever a Content item needs its cache cleared, the cache purger service sends an `ezpublish.cache_clear.content` event (also identified by the `eZ\Publish\Core\MVC\Symfony\MVCEvents::CACHE_CLEAR_CONTENT` constant) and passes an `eZ\Publish\Core\MVC\Symfony\Event\ContentCacheClearEvent` event object.
-This object contains the `ContentInfo` object we need to clear the cache for.
+This object contains the `ContentInfo` object you need to clear the cache for.
 Every listener for this event can add Location objects to the *cache clear list*.

 Once the event is dispatched, the purger passes collected Location objects to the purge client, which will effectively send the cache `BAN` request.